carlosrodlop/carlosrodlop-docs/cloudbees/CBCI-Admin.md

 - Plugins Management: Jenkins comes with a series of bundle plugins (required) but its capabilities can be extended via [Manage Plugins](https://www.jenkins.io/doc/book/managing/plugins/) which connects to [Jenkins Update Center](https://www.jenkins.io/templates/updates/).
 There are more than 1800+ community-contributed plugins (see [Jenkins Plugins Index](https://plugins.jenkins.io/)).
   - Not all the plugins have the same [Health Score](https://plugin-health.jenkins.io/probes).
 Use OSS plugins with High Health Score value.
   - ⚠️ Note that [Advanced installation](https://www.jenkins.io/doc/book/managing/plugins/#advanced-installation) does manage transitive dependencies requirements.
-  - Air-gapped environments: The [plugin manager tools](https://github.com/jenkinsci/plugin-installation-manager-tool) downloads plugins and their dependencies into a folder so that they can be easily imported into an instance of Jenkins.
+  - Air-gapped environments: The [plugin manager tools](https://github.com/jenkinsci/plugin-installation-manager-tool) download plugins and their dependencies into a folder so that they can be easily imported into an instance of Jenkins.
 - Prepare the instance to onboard developers:
   - 🔑 Add [Credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to the Jenkins Internal Store to connect to your third-party systems (Security Realm, SCM, Artifactory Registry).
 Check out that you [understand different scopes](https://github.com/jenkinsci/credentials-plugin/blob/master/docs/user.adoc#credentials-scopes).
   - 🔒 Define Jenkins [Access Control](https://www.jenkins.io/doc/book/security/managing-security/#access-control).
 Among the different options, the most common setup would be: